emmapollard/typographicdesign/pages/about.md

 In the future, she hopes to either go into manga publishing or video game marketing for international companies (which means somehow becoming fluent in both Chinese and Japanese) and making a good living for herself.
 She doesn't know where she will settle down yet, but she hopes it will be in a nice penthouse apartment with 5 cats.

 The featured image is Emma's beautiful and prized collection of romance manga, even though she claims to hate the *shoujo* genre of anime/manga - she actually is just lying to herself.

+Her current favourite mangas / manga recommendations include: *Chainsaw Man* by Tatsuki Fujimoto, *Blue Peirod* by Tsubasa Yamaguchi, *Sasaki and Miyano* by Sho Harusono, *Love Me Love Me Not* by Io Sakisaka, *Dr Stone* by Riichiro Inagaki/Boichi, *Life Lessons with Uramichi-Oniisan* by Gaku Kuze, *Toilet-Bound Hanako-Kun* by Aidalro, and *Enaile & Dewiela* by Kamome Shirahama.